RandomInternetDude/Self-Driving-Car/README.md

 # Self-Driving-Car
 A python program of a 2d self driving car.
-Gets from Point a to Point b
+Gets from Point a to Point b.